Sialitech/label-siali/docs/source/guide/frontend_reference.md

 Type data: `string`

 ## Event system
 LSF has a built-in event system that allows you to listen to events and trigger custom actions.
-You can subscribe to or unsubscribe from event at any time after the Label Studio instance is initialized.
+You can subscribe to or unsubscribe from event at any time after the Siali Label instance is initialized.

 ### Using events
 #### Subscribe to an event